-For years, the Philadelphia, Wilkes-Barre, and Scranton slip and fall accident lawyers at Fellerman & Ciarimboli have been fighting for the injured across Eastern Pennsylvania, including Philadelphia, Scranton, and Wilkes-Barre.
+For years, the Philadelphia, Wilkes-Barre, and Scranton slip and fall accident attorneys at Fellerman & Ciarimboli have been fighting for the injured across Eastern Pennsylvania, including Philadelphia, Scranton, and Wilkes-Barre.
 Our attorneys understand how difficult the recovery process is and will seek justice on your behalf.

 No matter how and where your injury occurred, you are not at fault.
 We will seek the compensation you deserve.